parrt/cs601/lectures/github-dev.md

 1. test
 1. `git commit -a -m 'pulling changes from master into mybranch'`
 1. `git checkout master`
-1. `git merge mybranch` pulling your changes from that branch
-1. as you are the only developer, there shouldn't be any changes so no need to resolve.
+1. `git merge mybranch` pulling your changes from that branch; as you are the only developer, there shouldn't be any changes so no need to resolve.
 1. `git push origin master`

 At this point your `mybranch` and `master` should be identical.